rubyworks/rubytest-cli/README.md

       -r rspecial
       spec/spec_*.rb

-That will work in many cases, but to make things <u>solid</u> Ruby Test supports default pre-configuration files.
-To use, add an `etc/test.rb` file to a project and add `Test.run` (or the alias `Test.configure`) entries.
+That will work in many cases, but to make things *solid* Ruby Test CLI supports a default configuration file.
+To utilize, add an `etc/test.rb` file to a project and add `Test.run` (or the alias `Test.configure`) entries to it.

 ```ruby
     Test.run do |r|